OI-OS/OI-Software-planning-mcp/USAGE_GUIDE.md

 ---

-## ⚠️ IMPORTANT: Read This First
+## ✅ Persistent Storage

-**The server uses in-memory storage per connection.** This means:
+**The server now uses persistent storage!** This means:
-- Each time you call a tool, it's a NEW connection
-- Your planning session and todos are LOST between calls
-- **You need to do everything in ONE workflow** (start → add todos → get todos)

-**For now, this tool works best for:**
+- Planning sessions persist across connections
+- You can call tools in separate commands
+- Todos are saved to `~/.software-planning-tool/data.json`
+- The current goal is automatically loaded on each connection

+**You can now:**
-- Planning a project in a single session
+- Start a planning session in one command
-- Getting a structured breakdown of tasks
-- Exporting the plan to save elsewhere
+- Add todos in separate commands
+- Retrieve todos later from different connections
+- Work on multiple planning sessions (the most recent becomes the active one)

 ---